uwandroid/classchat/README.md

 # Conclusion

 As you can see, Firebase gives us a big reward without much effort by taking care of the backend server and datastore.
-We didn't need to write our own web API, run a server, write any AsyncTasks to hit our web API, or parse any XML or JSON.And since it is run by Google, we can trust that it is a reliable, scalable solution.
+We didn't need to write our own web API, run a server, write any AsyncTasks to hit our web API, or parse any XML or JSON.
+And since it is run by Google, we can trust that it is a reliable, scalable solution.
 Unless they kill the product all together :).

 ## Going Further: Security